 Wilderness decided to restore the island to its former natural glory and get super-rich tourists to pay for it.

 It was an audacious plan.
 Eleven exclusive luxury villas, each costing guests several thousand euros a night, were hidden among the Takamaka trees and coconut palms along the white sand beaches.

 The hope was that the world's wealthiest would be wooed by a unique feel-good factor: fabulous luxury, total privacy and the quiet satisfaction of doing something positive for the planet.

-Rumour has it that the Clooneys have been guests at least once.
-The Beckhams are said to have stayed.
+Rumour has it that George and Amal Clooney have been guests at least once.
+David and Victoria Beckham are also said to have stayed.
 We do know the Duke and Duchess of Cambridge spent their honeymoon on North Island.

 "Instead of building a hotel and then beautifying the place with exotic things, the hoteliers and investors in small islands like North Island have twisted the whole thing around," Mr Dogley says.